Certificate in Teaching English to Speakers of Other Languages: Course syllabus

 Topic 5 is assessed through teaching practice (planning and teaching) and a written assignment focused on classroom teaching and the identification of action points: ‘Lessons from the classroom’.

 Course delivery format

-CELTA courses can be taken full-time or part-time and either face-to-face or online (NB: Since the COVID outbreak of 2020, the Teaching Practice component and therefore the entire course, can be taken 100% online).
+CELTA courses can be taken full-time or part-time and either face-to-face, online or a combination of these modes (NB: Since the COVID outbreak of 2020, the Teaching Practice component and therefore the entire course, can be taken 100% online).
 All versions of CELTA give equal emphasis to theory and practice (candidates generally spend half their time learning theory and half their time doing teaching practice).
 All versions of CELTA lead to the same internationally recognised certificate.

 Full-time courses, conducted face-to-face or online by an authorised teaching qualification centre, last four to five weeks (depending on the centre).
 Part-time courses, conducted face-to-face in an authorised teaching qualification centre, last anything from a few months up to a year.

 A directory of global Cambridge English teaching qualification centres and their contact details can be accessed on the Cambridge English Language Assessment website.